jonidelv/starwars/README.md

 # Star Wars
-All the Star Wars data you've ever wanted<br>
+All the Star Wars data you've ever wanted.<br>
-Planets, Spaceships, Vehicles, People, Films And Speciesss From all SEVEN Star Wars films
+Planets, Spaceships, Vehicles, People, Films And Speciesss.<br>
-Now with The Force Awakens data with help from swapi.
+From all SEVEN Star Wars films, now with The Force Awakens data.<br>
+With help from swapi.